jonasW3F/kraken_market_sell/README.md

 ### Set your API keys as environmental variables
 * Get your Kraken API keys.
 * Set your API keys as environmental variables.
 Use `API_KEY_KRAKEN` for your public key and `API_SEC_KRAKEN` for your secret key.
-* Install the krakenex python library with `pip install python-krakenex`.

 ## Running
 Open the folder containing the script with your terminal and type: